 To many Minnesotans, the stretch of Rainy River between Baudette and International Falls is beyond boondocks.
 It's beautiful the highway that hugs it is the most scenic part of the 191-mile Waters of the Dancing Sky Scenic Byway but it's far off the beaten path.

 The Minnesota Historical Society closed its Grand Mound Historic Site there, and Franz Jevne State Park is visited so infrequently the DNR doesn't staff it.

 But for Canadians, this is well-traversed land.
 Their nation's fortunes grew with the traders who traveled this river, and their towns are clustered along the border.

-The Ontario side of the Long Sault, or Place of the Long Rapids, contains the largest concentration of burial mounds and ancient village sites in Canada and was made a national historic site more than 35 years ago.
+The Ontario side of the Long Sault, or Place of the Long Rapids, contains the largest concentration of burial mounds and ancient village sites in Canada and is a national historic site.